 I'd like to share a simple idea about eliminating 6 and 8-legged pests from the moment a coop is built, or given a thorough cleaning.
 Consider investing in a no-pest strip.
-Such strips are made of wax impregnated with pyrethins.
-Made by Vapona, Black Flag, Home Hardware and under various generic labels.
+Such strips are made of wax impregnated with pyrethrins.
+Made by Vapona, Black Flag, Home Hardware, and under various generic labels.
 These strips can be hung high in a coop or can be shielded from the birds using hardware cloth or metal screening.
 Avoid placing over food or water.
-They kill fleas, ticks, lice, mites, ticks, gnats and most flies.
-As a preventive they are unsurpassed, and will decrease the need for dusting or spraying birds directly.
-Available at most hardware stores, tack shops, co-ops, feed stores and agricultural supply houses.
-Uses in coops, barns, restaurants, hospitals and homes.
-Added bonus- no fleas in your house, ever if you use them regularly.
+They kill fleas, ticks, lice, mites, ticks, gnats, and most flies.
+As a preventive, they are unsurpassed and will decrease the need for dusting or spraying birds directly.
+Available at most hardware stores, tack shops, co-ops, feed stores, and agricultural supply houses.
+Uses in coops, barns, restaurants, hospitals, and homes.
+Added bonus- no fleas in your house, even if you use them regularly.
 Last 3 months.
 Cost about $10.

-When I returned to the hardware store the next time to replace a strip, the manufacturer had begun to use dichlorovos.
-This means I use the strip in the porch of the coop rather than with the birds directly, but since I have food-grade DE and Stable Boy powder in the bedding, it's only a slight change and the new ones last 4 months.
+When I returned to the hardware store the next time to replace a strip, the manufacturer had begun to use dichlorvos.
+This means I use the strip in the porch of the coop rather than with the birds directly, but since I have food-grade DE and Stable Boy powder in the bedding, it's only a slight change, and the new ones last 4 months.

 There are a lot of issues surrounding coop hygiene and one of the easiest things we can do is to wash our barn clothes regularly, especially when we know there is trouble.
 Gloves can be a problem and it helps to have a kind that can be wiped down easily or to keep some latex or plastic gloves on hand for situations involving extreme care.
 If you have a convenient hose or wash tray for boots, you can keep what's in the coop from getting anywhere else, and other things from getting to the coop.
 You may need a disinfectant from time to time, too.